Andrew Ure

-Andrew Ure FRS (18 May 1778 – 2 January 1857) was a Scottish physician, chemist, scriptural geologist, and early business theorist who founded the Garnet Hill Observatory.
+Andrew Ure FRS (18 May 1778 – 2 January 1857) was a Scottish medical doctor, chemist, scriptural geologist, and early business theorist who founded the Garnet Hill Observatory.
 He was a fellow of the Royal Astronomical Society and the Royal Society.
 Ure published a number of books based on his industrial consulting experiences.

 Early life, education, and the army

 Andrew Ure was born in Glasgow in May 1778, the son of Anne and Alexander Ure, a cheesemonger.
 In 1801, he received an MD from the University of Glasgow, and served briefly as an army surgeon before re-settling in Glasgow in 1803.

 Academic career

 Ure became a member of the Faculty of Physicians and Surgeons after his return to Glasgow.
 He replaced George Birkbeck as professor of natural philosophy (specialising in chemistry and physics) in 1804 at the recently formed Andersonian Institution (now known as University of Strathclyde).
 His evening lectures in chemistry and mechanics enjoyed considerable success and inspired the foundation of the École des Arts et Métiers in Paris, and a number of mechanical institutions in Britain.

 Ure founded the Garnet Hill Observatory in 1808.
 He and his wife resided in the observatory for several years.
 The observatory's reputation was second only to Greenwich's at that time.
 While in residence there, he was assisted by Sir William Herschel, who had come to the area to lecture at the local Astronomical Society.
 Herschel also took time to help him install a new 14 ft reflecting telescope (of Ure's design and manufacture).
 He was elected a Fellow of the Royal Astronomical Society in 1811.
 (Note: Herschel's second son, many years later (in 1866), came to occupy Ure's chair in natural philosophy at the Royal Astronomical Society.)

 In 1814, while giving guest lectures in Belfast, Ure consulted for the Irish linen board, and devised an 'alkalimeter' which gave volumetric estimates of the alkali contents of industrial substances.
 (Note: This in turn led him to the concept of normality in volumetric analysis.)
 He was also well known in academia at the time for his practical chemistry knowledge and abilities.

 On 4 November 1818 Ure assisted the professor of anatomy, James Jeffray, in experiments he had been carrying out on the body of a murderer named Matthew Clydesdale, after the man's execution by hanging.
 Jeffray claimed that, by stimulating the phrenic nerve, life could possibly be restored in cases of suffocation, drowning, or hanging.